SEO My Website Guru SEO Blog

 • Photo uploads and views

 Local Services Ads (LSA) add another layer.
-Lead quality, response speed, and close rate affect visibility and cost, so paid performance links directly to local trust.
+Lead quality, response speed, and close rate affect visibility and cost, linking paid performance to local trust.

 Measuring Local Rankings and Visibility

-Rank tracking in 2026 is all about place and context.
-Results change by block, device, and even time of day.
+Rank tracking in 2026 focuses on place and context.
+Results change by block, device, and time.
+Tools like Whitespark support geo-grid tracking to show where a business appears across neighborhoods.

 • Presence in the local 3-pack